TaitoUnited/wordpress-template/scripts/taito/CONFIGURATION.md

 ## Local development environment

-Start your local development environment by running `taito kaboom`.
+Start your local development environment by running `taito develop`.
 Once the command starts to install libraries, you can leave it on the background while you continue with configuration.
 Once the application has started, open the web gui with `taito open wordpress`.
 You can open the admin gui with `taito open admin` and display initial admin credentials with `taito info`.
 If the application fails to start, run `taito trouble` to see troubleshooting.
 More information on local development you can find from [DEVELOPMENT.md](DEVELOPMENT.md).

 ## Basic settings